6thmoon/HistoryFix/README.md

-After three years, five months, and two days, this issue has finally been fixed.
-Keeping this up since it still addresses other bugs and contains additional features.
-It may also be useful for people that wish to [revert to the previous version](https://github.com/risk-of-thunder/RoR2VersionSelector), since the accompanying update has been received rather poorly.

 ## Introduction

 If you've spent any significant amount of time on the run history page of the *Logbook*, then you probably have noticed a large number of missing entries.
 The current implementation limits the total number of run reports to thirty.
 However, once you exceed this threshold, the game will select a completely arbitrary entry for deletion.
 This plugin simply modifies the behavior to delete the oldest run instead.